Japan denies the Matildas after scoring sole goal in final’s first half

 QUICK QUIZ

-- Who scored the winning and only goal of the match?
+- Who scored the only goal of the final and for which side?

 LISTEN TO THIS STORY